 There’s also a classic typographic scale that’s been used in typographic design for centuries.
 You might be familiar with it from the default font size options used in many word processing apps.
 It consists of: 6, 7, 8, 9, 10, 11, 12, 14, 16, 18, 21, 24, 30, 36, 48, 60, 72.
 It’s also sometimes expanded to include 96 and 144 pts.

-Multiple Typefaces
+Multiple typefaces

 Be aware of the contrast between typefaces.
 Too much and one font can drown out the other.
 Too little and the fonts will clash.
 For example, if you pair a font with very thick strokes and another with very thin strokes, the first will likely overwhelm the second.
 Pay attention to the structure of the letterforms, too.
 If one typeface has condensed letterforms and the other has stretched letterforms, the contrast will be too much and end up visually jarring.

 The basis for the letter shape is also important.
 Picking two typefaces with geometric letterforms, for example, will often work better than typefaces with wildly different underlying shapes.
+When combining typefaces, maintaining a consistent approach to typeface selection and spacing helps create a cohesive and professional appearance.

 One technique beginners can use to effectively combine typefaces is to choose fonts from two different classifications.
 For example, pairing a serif with a sans serif typeface or display typeface.